 Facilities must also submit completed Tier Two reports to their local fire department or fire district.

-Vice Chair: Todd M. Kilpatrick (Pierce County Emergency Management)
+Acting Chair: Todd M. Kilpatrick (Pierce County Department of Emergency Management)

-Training requirement: every member of the governing body of a public agency must complete this training on the Washington State Open Public Meetings Act (OPMA) within 90 days of assuming such a role, and at intervals of no more than four years while they remain in that role.
+Committee officer training requirement: every member of the governing body of a public agency must complete training requirements on the Washington State Open Public Meetings Act within 90 days of assuming office, or taking the oath of office, and at intervals of no more than four years as long as they remain in office